syncopika/basicWAVplayer/readme.md

-A WAV player that has basic functionality such as play, stop, and pause as well as rudimentary vocal removal and pitch shifting.
+A WAV player that has basic functionality such as play, stop, and pause as well as rudimentary vocal removal, pitch shifting and high/lowpass filtering.

 ![basic wav player screenshot](screenshot.png "basic wav player")